There are a bunch of excellent power racks on the market right now.

 Just a few to choose from, though, so no big deal.

-The final options are three different J-cups and safeties.
+The final options are three different J-Hooks and safeties.

 - 2“ Sandwich

-I have sandwich J-cups from Rep Fitness.
-I definitely prefer these over standard J-cups, so I recommend Rogues as well.
+I have sandwich J-hooks from Rep Fitness.
+I definitely prefer these over the standard option, so I recommend Rogues as well.

 The RM-6 has pin & pipe safety pins as default, with their strap safety net and flip-down safety bars as the upgrade options.